y0014984/Advanced-Equipment-for-Reforger/README.md

 # Advanced Equipment for Arma Reforger

-**Advanced Equipment for Arma Reforger** is a mod for Arma Reforger, that is still under development.
+**Advanced Equipment** is a mod for Arma Reforger, that is still under development.

 > [!WARNING]
 > Use at your own risk.
 Some parts may change drastically until it's first release.